Pieter Bruegel the Elder: Historical background

 Bruegel was born at a time of extensive change in Western Europe.
 Humanist ideals from the previous century influenced artists and scholars.
 Italy was at the end of its High Renaissance of arts and culture, when artists such as Michelangelo and Leonardo da Vinci painted their masterpieces.
-In 1517, about eight years before Bruegel's birth, Martin Luther created his Ninety-five Theses and began the Protestant Reformation in neighboring Germany.
+In 1517, about eight years before Bruegel's birth, Martin Luther created his Ninety-five Theses and began the Protestant Reformation in neighbouring Germany.
 Reformation was accompanied by iconoclasm and widespread destruction of art, including in the Low Countries.
-The Catholic Church viewed Protestantism and its iconoclasm as a threat to the Church.
+The Catholic Church viewed Protestantism and its destructive iconoclasm of art as a threat to the Church.
 The Council of Trent, which concluded in 1563, determined that religious art should be more focused on religious subject-matter and less on material things and decorative qualities.

 At this time, the Low Countries were divided into Seventeen Provinces, some of which wanted separation from the Habsburg rule based in Spain.
-The Reformation meanwhile produced a number of Protestant denominations that gained followers in the Seventeen Provinces, influenced by the newly Lutheran German states to the east and the newly Anglican England to the west.
+The Reformation, meanwhile, produced a number of Protestant denominations that gained followers in the Seventeen Provinces, influenced by the newly Lutheran German states to the east and the newly Anglican England to the west.
 The Habsburg monarchs of Spain attempted a policy of strict religious uniformity for the Catholic Church within their domains and enforced it with the Inquisition.
 Increasing religious antagonisms and riots, political manoeuvrings, and executions eventually resulted in the outbreak of the Eighty Years' War.

-In this atmosphere Bruegel reached the height of his career as a painter.
+In this atmosphere, Bruegel reached the height of his career as a painter.
 Two years before his death, the Eighty Years' War began between the United Provinces and Spain.
 Although Bruegel did not live to see it, seven provinces became independent and formed the Dutch Republic, while the other ten remained under Habsburg control at the end of the war.